-Filipa and Rui met twenty five years ago at Coimbra university in Portugal.
+Filipa and Rui met 25 years ago at Coimbra University in Portugal.
 Filipa was studying Sociology while Rui was at the law school.

 “We are definitely Londoners,” says Filippa, “but all of the places where I’ve lived are in some way a part of me—you identify with new things as you amass experiences.”

 “I think of myself a citizen of the world before being Guinean,” Rui agrees.
 “My father is half-Cape Verdean and half-Indian.
 My mother is half-Portuguese.
 I’ve lived in many different countries.”

 “But still, when I retire, I would like to go back to Guinea-Bissau, providing the political situation settles down.”

 “That sounds lovely—I loved it there,” says Filipa.